Heerozh/spectre/README.md

 ### win > 1
-If rolling window is required(`win > 1`), all `inputs` data will be wrapped into `spectre.parallel.Rolling`
+If rolling window is required(`win > 1`), all `inputs` data will be wrapped into `spectre.parallel.Rolling`.

-This is just an unfolded `tensor` data, but because the data is very large after unfolded, the rolling class automatically splits the data into multiple small portions.
+This is just an unfolded `tensor` data, but because the data is very large after unfolded, for better performance and saving VRAM, the rolling class automatically splits the data into multiple small chunks.
 You need to use the `agg` method to operating `tensor`.
 ```python
 from spectre import factors, parallel
 class OvernightReturn(factors.CustomFactor):